 Assuming you’ve installed macOS on your computer, and accomplished with the post-installation things like installing VMware Tools or installing extension pack on VirtualBox, everything should be fine, right?
 But that doesn’t always happen especially macOS running in a virtual machine.
-If there’s a problem in your Mac, here’s what you need to do.
+If there’s a problem in your Mac, here’s How to Boot macOS Into Safe Mode in Virtual Machine.

 If you are experiencing some problems with your Mac whether you are on actual Mac or on a virtual machine, booting into built-in Safe Mode feature will help you troubleshoot and go away all the problems even if you can’t boot normally.
 Booting into Safe Mode is quite different from booting normally.
 When you boot into Safe Mode, your Mac does a startup check-up, loads only essential kernel extensions and disable third-party startup fonts and options.
 It won’t load a single third-party startup option, drivers or programs.